Emergency Evacuation 101

 Conclusion

 A lot goes into developing an EAP and it is well worth the investment of company time and resources to do it right.
 The National Safety Council (NSC) says that employers who show they care about the safety of their employees see improved morale, increased productivity, lower costs, and fewer injuries.
 Saving lives and minimizing injury should be priority number one for every employer and making that abundantly clear to employees goes a long way.
 Start today developing a new EAP or revising an existing EAP to find areas of improvement.
 Practice fire drills and evacuations regularly.
-Educate employees and reinforce importance of the EAP into the company culture.
+Educate employees and reinforce the importance of the EAP into company culture.

 How long should an emergency evacuation take?